Satisfactory VPC unit result

 Students receive an S (satisfactory) for a module when the teacher determines that the student has:

 Schools are solely responsible for decisions about satisfactory completion.
-Results for each module must be based on a judgment of satisfactory (S) or not yet complete for (N) each learning goal(s).
+Results for each module must be based on a judgement of satisfactory (S) or not yet complete (N) for each learning goal(s).

 At the beginning of their students’ VPC enrolment, schools must provide students with clear written details of both the VCAA rules and the school’s rules and procedures.
 For all units in the VPC, schools must specify the learning program that a student must complete to achieve an S for a module and the conditions under which the work is to be done.